cockroachdb/docs/v22.1/build-a-ruby-app-with-cockroachdb-activerecord.md

 {% include filter-tabs.md %}

-This tutorial shows you how build a simple Ruby application with CockroachDB and [ActiveRecord](http://guides.rubyonrails.org/active_record_basics.html).
-CockroachDB provides an ActiveRecord adapter for CockroachDB as a [RubyGem](https://rubygems.org/gems/activerecord-cockroachdb-adapter).
+This tutorial shows you how build a simple Ruby application with CockroachDB and [Active Record](http://guides.rubyonrails.org/active_record_basics.html).
+CockroachDB provides an Active Record adapter for CockroachDB as a [RubyGem](https://rubygems.org/gems/activerecord-cockroachdb-adapter).

 {{site.data.alerts.callout_success}}
-For a more realistic use of ActiveRecord with CockroachDB in a Rails app, see our [`examples-orms`](https://github.com/cockroachdb/examples-orms) repository.
+For a more realistic use of Active Record with CockroachDB in a Rails app, see our [`examples-orms`](https://github.com/cockroachdb/examples-orms) repository.
 {{site.data.alerts.end}}

 ## Step 1.
 Start CockroachDB